-Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant used.
+In the case of a pressurized system, each pressure vessel must be equipped with a means of checking whether the extinguisher is in an operable condition.
+Operable conditions are defined by the extinguisher manufacturer. its pressure which may vary according to the type of extinguishant used.
 A list of pressures may be found in the Appendix to the Technical and Sporting Regulations.